-Figure 2.10.
+Figure 2.9.
 Logic probes for a mixed signal oscilloscope (MSO) simplify digital connectivity to your device.

 Analyzing the analog attributes of digital waveforms requires use of an oscilloscope.
 However, to isolate exact causes, digital designers often need to look at specific data pulses occurring during specific logic conditions.
-This requires a logic triggering capability that is more typical of a logic analyzer than an oscilloscope.
-Such logic triggering can be added to most oscilloscopes through use of a word recognizer trigger or a digital probe connected to a mixed signal oscilloscope.
+Logic triggering and timing analysis can be added to mixed signal oscilloscopes through the use of a digital probe.